mirage335/PatchRap/README.md

 Cat 6A S/FTP cabling recommended.

 #Design
 RJ45/8P8C connectors are among most convenient, cheapest connectors designed to provide high performance with commodity shielded twisted-pair cabling.
 High power transmission is documented, exceeding 2A/pin.

+Besides 'patch panel' functions, surge suppressors and EMI filters are supported.

+USA companies provide all parts in these schematics.

-Pinouts are as follows, following the T568A standard.
+Pinouts are as follows, numbering by T568A standard.

 ##Steppers
 3 / 1 - 12V